CLI (Computer Commander) MCP server

 Handling Long-Running Commands

-For commands that may take a while:
+For commands that may take a while to complete:

 2. Command continues in background